Rationalist Experiments on War

 APSA 2011 Annual Meeting Paper

 Private information and the commitment problem are fundamental to the rationalist theory of war, but causal evidence is scarce, as rationalist explanations for war are difficult to test with observational data.
-I design randomized experiments to isolate the effects of private information and the commitment problem on the risk of conflict.
-I find that the commitment problem sharply increased the incidence of conflict, but the conflict incidence was almost the same with or without private information in the shadow of shifting power.
-A case study of Japan’s deliberations on the eve of the Pacific War shows how war decisions were shaped by the commitment-problem logic isolated in the model and experiments.
-To my knowledge, this is the first study to integrate formal, experimental and historical methods to understand the causes of war.
+This article isolates experimentally the effects of private information and the commitment problem on the risk of conflict.
+Results show that the commitment problem sharply increased the incidence of conflict, but there was no significant difference in conflict incidence with or without private information in the shadow of shifting power.
+A case study of Japan’s decision-making process on the eve of the Pacific War assesses the historical realism of the positive experimental findings.
+The article exploits an original combination of formal, experimental and historical methods to investigate the causes of war.
 Convergent results from the different methods strengthen the causal inference.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.